ahliddin/programmer9/_posts/2019-02-06-largest-java-survey-ever.md

 #### Which testing technologies Java developers use?
+*Robert C. Martin* said in his [talk](https://youtu.be/p0O1VVqRSK0?t=679) about Professionalism in Software Development that *"we [programmers] are the surgeons doing an open-heart surgery on the systems of companies.. we are the reason the company makes money or loses money.. we are the ones who hold within our hands the lifeblood of the company"*.

-All cool here except for 10% of developers that use *None* of testing technologies.. *None*..
+And yet 10% of developers answered that they use *None* of testing technologies.. *none*..
+Well hello, sleepless night!

+I honestly hope that those 10% of participants are just self-learning developers or students that aren't working anywhere yet.

 {% include image.html
     caption="Which testing technologies developers use"